Byung-ho Park: Minnesota Twins

 The Minnesota Twins of Major League Baseball won the rights to negotiate with Park during the 2015–16 offseason after placing a $12.85 million bid through the posting system.
 On December 1, 2015, Park signed a four-year, $12 million contract with the Twins.

-On April 8, 2016, Park hit his first career MLB home run off of Joakim Soria in a game against the Kansas City Royals.
-After batting .191 in 62 games for the Twins, he was optioned to the Rochester Red Wings of the Class AAA International League and was never called back up.
-Park was designated for assignment on February 3, 2017 to make room for Matt Belisle on the roster.
-On March 30, Park was outrighted, and reassigned to Minor League camp.
+On April 8, 2016, Park hit his first MLB home run off of Joakim Soria in a game against the Kansas City Royals.
+After batting .191 in 62 games for the Twins, he was optioned to the Rochester Red Wings of the Triple-A International League and was never called back up.
+Park was designated for assignment on February 3, 2017, to make room for Matt Belisle on the roster.
+On March 30, Park cleared waivers and was sent outright to Triple-A Rochester, and was subsequently reassigned to Minor League camp as well.
 He spent the entire 2017 season in the minors, and hit .253 with 14 home runs and 60 RBI in 111 games.
 During the offseason, Park asked to be released by the Twins organization in order to return to the KBO League.

-Return to Nexen
+Nexen Heroes (second stint)

 On November 26, 2017, Park signed a one-year, $1.4 million contract to return to the Nexen Heroes.
 He became a free agent following the 2021 season.